-If overall health is a focus, or you have a particular health condition mentioned earlier, it may be a wise choice to invest in an adjustable bed that will allow you to achieve this sleep position in your everyday life.
+If overall health is a focus, or you have a particular health condition mentioned above, it may be a wise choice to invest in an adjustable bed that will allow you to achieve this sleep position in your everyday life.

 With a varied assortment of health benefits that extend far beyond getting a good night’s rest, a zero-gravity bed may arguably be one of the most innovative and appealing products on today’s market.
 The sleep position’s capabilities include improved circulation, better digestion, reduced snoring, easing back and neck pain, and more.

-This sleeping style is particularly great for back and stomach sleepers, who may need even more relief for sensitive pressure points and aches than a traditional flat bed could offer.
+This sleeping style is particularly great for back and side sleepers, who may need even more relief for sensitive pressure points and aches than a traditional flat bed could offer.
 So, while a trip to outer space may not be on your itinerary at the moment, for now, you and your joints can at least experience a weightless, zero-gravity sensation as you sleep.

 - “Gastroesophageal reflux disease (GERD)”.
 Mayo Clinic.
 Last modified January 4, 2024.

 - Howland, Jason.
 “Mayo Clinic Minute: What is the best sleeping position?”.
 Mayo Clinic.
 2024.

 - “The Importance of Elevating Your Feet to Reduce Swelling”.
 Peripheral Vascular Associates Doctors of Arteries and Veins.
 Webpage accessed November 28, 2024.